Poplarville softball defeats Purvis in tight game - Picayune Item

 It wasn’t a perfect game by the Lady Hornets, but the team was able to fight through some errors to earn the hard fought victory.

 “I’m so proud of them.
 Everybody down the lineup had a part in that, the dugout had a part in that.
 We played great defense, made a couple mistakes, but we held it down after that.
 They just answered back.
-Two different times we were down three runs and we came back each time, where as in past games when we got down like that you could count us out.
-They’re feeling good right now,” Head Coach Janessa Deckwa said.
+Two different times we were down three runs and we came back each time, where as in past games when we got down like that you could count us out,” Deckwa said.

+Poplarville’s bats finally got going in what has been an up and down season for the team offensively.

+Deckwa said there haven’t been many instances where the team as a whole hit well this season, but against Purvis the Lady Hornets found some success at the plate.

 Next up on the schedule is another important district matchup against Sumrall on April 6.